 Papa New Guinea

 Gona Bara Bara Island - This diving spot is known for its huge population of manta rays which congregate at a cleaning station just off the northern side of this island.
 The mantas here are gigantic, but the island is quite far from shore and you’ll need to take a private boat charter or go with a dive company.

-Snorkeling with manta rays in Puerto Rico
+Snorkeling with Manta Rays in Puerto Rico

-- Near Flamenco Beach on Culebra Island you’ll find a trail to this small beach with an incredible reef where you can often spot small manta rays while snorkeling.
+Tamarindo Beach - Near Flamenco Beach on Culebra Island you’ll find a trail to this small beach with an incredible reef where you can often spot small manta rays while snorkeling.

 Vieques Island - If you're lucky you can spot small manta rays while snorkeling in the waters around Vieques.
 Mantas have been spotted swimming around the pier at Esperanza Beach, especially in the early mornings.
 Try your luck!

-Snorkeling with manta rays in Thailand
+Snorkeling with Manta Rays in Thailand

-- This is the best place to snorkel with manta rays in Thailand, home to the largest manta cleaning and feeding station and giant mantas up to 5 metres in length.
+Koh Bon Island - This is the best place to snorkel with manta rays in Thailand, home to the largest manta cleaning and feeding station and giant mantas up to 5 metres in length.
 They’ll be swimming in the shallows between January and April, and you can also head to nearby Koh Tachai to see another (smaller) manta population.